klauspost/InterviewAssignment/assignment/readme.md

 With that in mind, to the task:

-_*Write a piece of software that can take log files, parse them, and put them in a normalized database, so that they can be used for statistical analysis*_
+_*Write a piece of software that can take large Apache log files, parse them, and put them in a normalized database, so that they can be used for statistical analysis*_

+We are interested in aggregating traffic per client IP/host, in bucket intervals of one day.

 If you wish, you can focus on making a fast, parallelized log parser, or build statistical analysis or something else that you find interesting.
+Feel free to impress.

 There are some decent sample Apache data available from NASA here: http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html